chriswendt/ietf/draft-ietf-stir-passport.md

         "x5u":"https://cert.example.org/passport.cer"
     }

-This would be serialized to the form (with line brake used for display purposes only):
+This would be serialized to the form (with line break used for display purposes only):

 	{"alg":"ES256","typ":"passport","x5u":"https://cert.example.org
 		/passport.cer"}